-(United Church of Christ)

-Hillside and Crescent Roads

-Phone 474-6171 mornings

-11 am Sunday Morning Worship

-and

-Church School for Children Infant Care Provided at Fellowship Center behind Church The Rev. Daniel Hamlin, Pastor SINNERS ANONYMOUS MEETS HERE YOU ARE WELCOME GREENBELT BAPTIST CHURCH
+(United Church of Christ) Hillside and Crescent Roads Phone 474 6171 mornings 11 am Sunday Morning Worship and Church School for Children Infant Care Provided at Fellowship Center behind Church The Rev. Daniel Hamlin,

-Greenbelt Community Church
+SINNERS ANONYMOUS MEETS HERE YOU ARE WELCOME

+GREENBELT BAPTIST CHURCH

+474-4212
-474-4212 Bible Study For All Ages (Sun.)
-Worship Services

-Midweek Prayer Service (Wed.)
+Bible Study For All Ages (Sun.)
+Worship Services Midweek Prayer Service (Wed.)

 9:45 A.M.
 11 A.M. & 7:00 P.M.
 8:00 P.M.

+Holy Cross Lutheran Church 6905 Greenbelt Road Worship Services Sunday 8:30 and 11:15 a.m.
+(Infant care provided each service) Sunday School and Bible Classes 9:50 a.m.
+Pre-School Department 9:50 and 11:15 a.m.
 For information regarding programs for youth, young adults, singles, and senior citizens, please call the Church office.
-345-5111 Edward H. Birner, Pastor

-1st Anniversary Service March 22nd, 1987 at The Greenbelt Center Elementary School

-to its

-GREENBELT INDEPENDENT

-BAPTIST CHURCH

-···· / ··· / ···

-Coffee and Doughnuts served from 10-10:30 am Followed by A Special Music Presentation of the Gospel by The CASH FAMILY SINGERS

-Pastor: Dale J. Belcourt 459-5280 COME and ENJOY

-rch 19, 1987 GREENBELT NEWS REVIEW

-Plenty of | To the Edi The \$3.5 ost estimate

-for building an indoor swimming pool and upgrading the outdoor pool may be a blessing in disguise.

-Old timers may remember my active campaigning for an "Aqua Spa", for an estimated cost of \$600,000.
+Edward H. Birner, Pastor Plenty of To the Edil The \$3.5 ost estimate for building an indoor swimming pool and upgrading the outdoor pool may be a blessing in dis- Old timers may remember my active campaigning for an "Aqua Spa", for an estimated cost of \$600,000.
 That was in 1972 and many things have changed since then.
 Not only has inflation greatly increased building costs. but the building of new pools has at the same time diminished the need for another local pool.

-As an avid swimmer I have more opportunities to swim reasonably and conveniently than 1 can make use of.
+As an avid swimmer I have more opportunities to swim reasonably and conveniently than I can make use of.
 One can have membership in (a local commercial spa' which allows one to swim three times weekly, any time of day or evening.
 The length of their pool is equal to the width of the Greenbelt outdoor pool.
 One can swim in the White Oaks swimming pool.
 An advantage is the Olympic size of the pool and the presence of health facilities.
 This pool is not as close by as the (local spa) and swimming is during special periods onl y(as in nearly all pools).

-Everybody who either is a stu-dent at the University of Maryland (including seniors using their Golden I.D.'s) or who is a mem-ber of their Alumni Association can swim daily in either their Cole Field or their Preinkert pool.
-About 15 minutes driving, long pools (I believe Olympic size), swimming only during special times, no health facilities.
+Everybody who either is a student at the University of Maryland (including seniors using their Golden I.D.'s) or who is a member of their Alumni Association can swim daily in either their Cole Field or their Preinkert pool.
+About 15 minutes driving, long pools (I believe Olympic size). swimming only during special times, no health facilities.
 Then there are still the old standbys: the Silver Spring Y and the Takoma Park middle school pool.
 All this leaves the question: does the city really have to get into the indoor pool business at a tune of at least \$2 million plus operating costs?
-It is easy to see that my answer to that question is a well-documented NO. Leonie Penney

-State Offers Lown Interest

-Home Improvement Loans

-Low-interest loans for home and energy conservation improvements are available to qualified applicants from the Maryland Department of Economic and Community Development (DECD).
+It is easy to see that my answer to that question is a well-documented NO. Leonie Penney State Offers Lown Interest Home Improvement Loans Low-interest loans for home and energy conservation improvements are available to qualified applicants from the Maryland Department of Economic and Community Development (DECD).
 A total of \$5.5 million is available for owner-occupied homes with one to four units.
 To qualify for a home improvement loan, individual income cannot exceed \$28,000 a year, or family income cannot exceed \$33,000 a year.
 Contact the Prince Georges County Department of Housing and Community Development at 386-5073 for more information.

-GHI Board
+GHI Board Meeting

-Meeting

 Preliminary Agenda

-- GDC Meeting - 8 p.m.
-1

-March 26, 1987

-GHI Meeting Following
+GDC Meeting - 8 p.m March 26, 1987 GHI Meeting Following

-1. Approval of Agenda 24
+- 1. Approval of Agenda

-2. Approval of Membership 100 į.
+- 2. Approval of Membership Applications

-2 Applications Visitors and Members
+- 3. Visitors and Members

-Committees
+- 4. Committees

-Manager

-0. Parking Policy Implementa- 1
+- 5. Manager Parking Policy Implementa-

-tion

-6. President 1 1.0
+- 6. President

-7. Board Members
+- 7. Board Members

 LETTERS

-A Bill of Goods To the Editor:
+A Bill of Goods

+To the Editor: